Media

 ORF's Eco Special examines the question of how plant breeding and genetic engineering work.
 The programme speaks plainly: All breeding is an intervention in the genes.
 Whether maize or carrots, ever since humans have been breeding, they have been changing the DNA of their seeds in order to produce plants with ever better properties.
 And products advertised as "GMO-free" have long since contained genetic engineering - even in organic products.

-On the trail of poisons
+On the trail of POISONs

 Media

-On the trail of poisons
+On the trail of POISONs

 New 2023 data from Tox Info Suisse shows: Medicines and household products are primarily responsible for poisonings in Switzerland.
 Tox Info provided over 40,000 telephone poison counselling sessions last year.
 The statistics contrast with the media coverage.
 When the media talk about "poison", the focus is usually on pesticides.
 In the consultation statistics, however, products from agriculture and horticulture figure towards the bottom of the table with 2.2 per cent of consultations.